feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 Bangil in East Java and Cirebon in West Java showed a similar demographic balance.
 In 1905 Bangil had 856 Chinese and 844 Arab residents; in Cirebon there were 3,476 Chinese and 1,104 Arabs.205 Riots in Bangil occurred on 4 September 1912, and again on 24-25 October, in which two Chinese were killed.
 In Cirebon three Chinese were killed and twenty-three injured, during a Chinese-Arab conflict on 26 October 1912.206 Only six Arabs were wounded, none were killed.297

 My observation that the Chinese community in Batavia was both rural and urban suggests why no serious ChineseArab conflict occurred in that city.
-And the Chinese vastly outnumbered the Arabs, 28,150 Chinese to 2,054 Arabs living in the city, with only 147 Arabs living in the extensive outskirts, the Ommelanden.208 In 1912 the Chinese residents of the city of Batavia numbered 29,963;209 the Arabs, | presume, were no more than 4,000 in number.
+And the Chinese vastly outnumbered the Arabs, 28,150 Chinese to 2,054 Arabs living in the city, with only 147 Arabs living in the extensive outskirts, the Ommelanden.208 In 1912 the Chinese residents of the city of Batavia numbered 29,963;209 the Arabs, I presume, were no more than 4,000 in number.

 In contrast, the Chinese and Arabs in Surabaya were both urban communities.
 In addition the economic position in this second city of Java appears to have been even more tense.
 Competition between the Chinese and the Arabs, and even among the Chinese - that is between peranakan and singkeh - was becoming sharper, particularly by the early 1920s.
 In the 1930s, a peranakan from Surabaya, who later became a notable political leader during the Sukarno era, witnessed the declining power of the peranakan in the textile trade, as it became dominated by singkeh.219 European companies also

-204 “Persoverzicht: De Chineesche Pers, Mei-Juni 1912", Koloniaal Tijdschrift, vol. |, 1911-1912, p.
+204 “Persoverzicht: De Chineesche Pers, Mei-Juni 1912", Koloniaal Tijdschrift, vol. I, 1911-1912, p.
 842.

 205 Bijlage A, Koloniaal Verslag van 1907.